open-traffic-generator/open-traffic-generator.github.io/docs/implementations.md

 ## Ixia-c

 [Ixia-c](https://ixia-c.dev) is a modern, powerful and API-driven traffic generator designed to cater to the needs of hyperscalers, network hardware vendors and network automation professionals.

-It is available for as a free Community Edition as well as a part of a commercial Keysight Elastic Network Generator offering.
+It is available both as a free Community Edition as well as a commercial edition, Keysight Elastic Network Generator (KENG), from Keysight.
 Ixia-c is distributed / deployed as a multi-container application consisting of a controller, traffic and protocol engines, and an optional gNMI server.

 As a reference implementation of Open Traffic Generator API, Ixia-c supports client libraries in various languages, most prevalent being snappi for Python and gosnappi for Go.

 ### Community Edition

 Components of Ixia-c Community Edition are:

 * **Ixia-c Controller** serves as an OTG API Endpoint over HTTPs and gRPC
 * **Ixia-c gNMI Server** exposes OTG Metrics over gNMI
 * **Ixia-c Traffic Engine** controls Test Ports and is responsible for transmitting and receiving Traffic Flows